rekloud/tinvois-parser/Readme.md

 ## Acknowledgements

-* The first ideas of the parsing came from here https://github.com/ReceiptManager/receipt-parser-legacy
+* The first ideas of how to parse came from here https://github.com/ReceiptManager/receipt-parser-legacy
 * I got the tokenizing idea from here https://medium.com/@Fivestars/receipt-parsing-via-machine-learning-1a3c495394d9